Videos and photos of the bookshop launch of The Beasts of Electra Drive

 The following video shows the lively Q&A session with Dan and me, moderated by Jane:

-And the following video shows Dan reading the opening of Kill Land:
+The following video shows Dan reading the opening of Kill Land, as recorded and edited by Novel London:

-The first of the three mini-chapters of The Beasts of Electra Drive that I read out, as shown in the topmost video above, was mini-chapter 1 “The lone violinist in the woodlands at dusk (Ghost, as Hook)”.
+The first of the three mini-chapters of The Beasts of Electra Drive that I read out, as shown in my two reading videos above, was mini-chapter 1 “The lone violinist in the woodlands at dusk (Ghost, as Hook)”.
 The text of that mini-chapter is as follows.

 Woodlands at dusk in the late summer, somewhere on the outskirts of Omaha, Nebraska.